Rockdale County School District

 The Rockdale County School District (also referred to as Rockdale County Public Schools or RCPS for short) is a public school district in Rockdale County, Georgia, United States, based in Conyers.
 It serves the communities of Conyers and Lakeview Estates.
-The current superintendent is Dr. Terry Oatts, who has been in this position since 2018.
+The current superintendent is Mrs. Shirley Chesser, who has been in this position since April 2025.

 Schools

-The Rockdale County School District has eleven elementary schools, four middle schools, four non-traditional Schools, and three high schools.
+The Rockdale County School District has eleven elementary schools, four middle schools, four non-traditional schools, and three high schools.